patternfly/patternfly-react/packages/react-table/src/demos/Table.md

                   Unable to connect
                 </Title>
                 <EmptyStateBody>
                   There was an error retrieving data.
-Check your connection and try again.
+Check your connection and reload the page.
                 </EmptyStateBody>
               </EmptyState>
             )